Unity-Technologies/Unity-Robotics-Hub/tutorials/message_visualization/default_viz_suite.md

 ### Joy Messages

-TODO: describe configuration assets and creating custom button mapping
+TODO

 ### More on Point Clouds

 Similar to the Visualization Settings, point cloud visualizations are highly customizable.
 Settings for these message visualizers (PointCloud, LaserScan, etc.) will be saved during runtime.
-For more information on this, you can check out the [base SettingsBasedVisualizer](../Runtime/Scripts/DrawingVisualizerWithSettings.cs) class, as well as read more about Unity's [ScriptableObjects](https://docs.unity3d.com/Manual/class-ScriptableObject.html).
+For more information on this, you can check out the [base SettingsBasedVisualizer](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/laurie/VisualizationPackage/com.unity.robotics.message-visualizations/Editor/SettingsBasedVisualizerEditor.cs) class, as well as read more about Unity's [ScriptableObjects](https://docs.unity3d.com/Manual/class-ScriptableObject.html).

 The standard settings are provided in ScriptableObjects.
-Default settings are provided in the [`DefaultVisualizers/Sensor/ScriptableObjects/`](../Runtime/DefaultVisualizers/Sensor/ScriptableObjects/) directory, and can be created by right-clicking in the Project window under `Create > Robotics > Sensor`.
+Default settings are provided in the [`DefaultVisualizers/Sensor/ScriptableObjects/`]([../Runtime/DefaultVisualizers/Sensor/ScriptableObjects/](https://github.com/Unity-Technologies/ROS-TCP-Connector/tree/laurie/VisualizationPackage/com.unity.robotics.message-visualizations/Runtime/DefaultVisualizers/Sensor/ScriptableObjects)) directory, and can be created by right-clicking in the Project window under `Create > Robotics > Sensor`.
 After being created, this configuration can be dragged and dropped into the component's Inspector field `Visualizer settings,` or selected by clicking on the small circle to the right of the field.

 ![](images/pcl2.png)